Can Mesothelioma Go Into Remission?

 It may also be helpful to get a second opinion on your treatment options.
-As mesothelioma is a rare cancer, the treatment continuously develops and changes.
-However, some mesothelioma specialists may prefer to use certain treatments over others depending on your overall diagnosis and health outlook.
+Some specialists may prefer to use certain treatments over others depending on your overall mesothelioma diagnosis and health outlook.

 Getting a second opinion can ensure you know about every option available to you.
-If you or a loved one has mesothelioma and is seeking treatment to achieve remission, use our Mesothelioma Specialist Match tool to find a specialist today.
+If you or a loved one has mesothelioma and is seeking treatment to achieve remission, use our Free Doctor Match to find a specialist today.

-Although mesothelioma often has a poor prognosis since it’s highly aggressive, patients may be able to improve their life expectancy and reach remission.
+Although mesothelioma often has a poor health outlook since it’s highly aggressive, patients may be able to improve their life expectancy and reach remission.

 Thankfully, there are many treatment options available to mesothelioma patients at world-renowned cancer centers to help them win their battle.

-Treatment options such as chemotherapy, surgery, radiation therapy, and more can help patients achieve partial or full mesothelioma remission and reduce instances of recurrence (cancer reappearing in the body).
+Treatment options such as chemotherapy, surgery, radiation therapy, and more can help patients achieve partial or full mesothelioma remission.
+These treatments may also help if mesothelioma recurrence happens.

-To find potentially life-extending treatment from a top mesothelioma specialist, use our Mesothelioma Specialist Match tool today.
+To find potentially life-extending treatment from a top specialist, use our Mesothelioma Doctor Match right now.